pnutbutterprincess/logseq/pages/caudolateral.md

-- From "caudal" - near the tail and "lateral" - to the side (
+- From "caudal" - near the tail and "lateral" - to the side (rather than